 Therefore, API or the application programming interface enables two different applications to interact with each other irrespective of their platform.
 Such interaction gives rise to data, features, or content exchange among devices with ease without actually accessing the platform itself.

 The Foundation of API isn’t very old, in fact on 7th February 2000; Salesforce.com officially launched their first API at IDG Demo Conference.
 After that, many business giants like Google, Flickr, Amazon, Facebook, etc. joined the league.
 Therefore, resulting in the growth of API collection.

 Till date, the growth of API had seen no fallbacks, yet minor updations had been added from time to time.
 Every single thing from data-driven marketing campaigns to the high-end automated business workflow management is all effectively managed on a hidden network of API’s.

-For instance, you can check out below stated growth metrics from Postman for API collections from Jan 2016 to Jan 2020.
+For instance, you can check out below stated growth metrics from Cloudfare for API traffic industry wise.